 When the needle is inserted into the nerve trunk of the trigeminal nerve, first, 1-2 ml of 2% novocaine solution is injected.
 A few minutes after, by the nature of the conduction anesthesia, they are convinced of the correct position of the needle, alcoholization of the trigeminal nerve is performed.

 With neuralgia of the second branch of the trigeminal nerve, this injection, depending on the localization of the trigger zone, can be done through the infraorbital, incisal, large palatine, and zygomatic-facial foramen.
 With neuralgia of the third branch of the trigeminal nerve, depending on the location of the pain, the injection is either done through the chin opening, or they resort to mandibular, lingual, or buccal anesthesia.

-The best results of alcohol blockade are observed with neuralgia of the second and third branches of the trigeminal nerve.
+The best results of alcohol therapeutic injections are observed with neuralgia of the second and third branches of the trigeminal nerve.
 Often, the period of absence of pain in trigeminal neuralgia lasts 0.5-1 year or more.
 After this pain-free period, repeated alcoholization of the trigeminal nerve is indicated.
 Alcoholization with neuralgia of the first branch of the trigeminal nerve in most cases is ineffective.